mahes-a/StagingBuild/README.md

 **MetaData SQL Configurations**

+-  Create the Artifacts required for the Metadata driven ingestion by follwoing below steps

 - Below is a sample schema for the configutaion table to store the tables to be ingested